Kavca/osdu-akm-models/UploadModels.md

 <details markdown="span">

-A link to the repository can be fond:

 Click on "GitHub" button to open the dialog for GitHub repository.

 Click on the "Click here to open GitHUb" link at the bottom of the dialog.